ravinder455/testcafe_html_issue/README.md

   - Browser doesn't closes after completion of all tests and json report is not generated.
   - Tests complete successfully and report json has no failed test details (elemets array in report.json has only passed tests elements.
 This is resulting in HTML reports with 100% success)

  In my project, we run `.testcafe` files in our CI/CD pipeline and publish the html report for reporting.
-I have `.js` files here to demonstrate the problem
+ I used `.js` files here only to demonstrate the problem and show the difference.

  ** Testcafe configuration **
 ```